Akir4d/replika_miltilanguage_hack/README.md

 # How to Test:

-- Open replika.ia
-- login
+- Open my.replika.ia and login
 - open console (right click -> inspect -> search between tabs console)
 - paste script and send it with return